-Besides a seeming inability to accept much on faith,
+Besides a seeming inability to accept much on faith, Please be sure to read "Spiritual Experience."

 we often found ourselves handicapped by obstinacy, sensitiveness, and unreasoning prejudice.
 Many of us have been so touchy that even casual reference to spiritual things made us bristle with antagonism.
 This sort of thinking had to be abandoned.
 Though some of us resisted, we found no great difficulty in casting aside such feelings.
 Faced with alcoholic destruction, we soon became as open minded on spiritual matters as we had tried to be on other questions.
 In this respect alcohol was a great persuader.
 It finally beat us into a state of reasonableness.
 Sometimes this was a tedious process; we hope no one else will be prejudiced for as long as some of us were.